-The software industry is one of the most competitive and software companies are constantly vying to get the biggest market share.
+Scheduling sales appointments and finding potential software leads can be tough for software companies.
+As the software industry is one of the biggest and fastest-growing industries, it is also one of the most competitive markets out there.
 Therefore, if you are part of this industry, you need to have an efficient and relevant lead generation process in order to maintain existing clients as well as attract new ones.

 That’s where appointment setting comes in.